Private Corner: Critical reception

 Private Corner was the group favorite of the Chinese Music Media Awards.
 The jury was composed of media professionals, musicians, and critics from across the strait.
 Anke of 21cn.com wrote: " the God of Songs expresses...subtleties in his emotions through the joyful and bitter experiences in his life and does it naturally.
 Intoxicatingly, this is the musical wisdom that belongs to a mature man."

+Promotion

+Jacky Cheung Mini Concert was held at the Polytechnic University Hong Kong Jockey Club Auditorium.
+Cheung performed songs from his Private Corner album as well as several standards.
+Cheung chose the Hong Kong Jockey Club, a smaller hall than his usual arena shows, because he wanted the atmosphere to feel the vibe of a jazz club.
+"I want to play jazz, it's fun!"
+Cheung said.